-The Immigration Division, which currently comprises a staff of approximately three hundred and eleven (311) officers, is headed by the Chief Immigration Officer, who is supported by two (2) Deputy Chief Immigration Officers and four (4) Assistant Chief Immigration Officers.
+The Immigration Division, which currently comprises a staff of approximately three hundred and eleven (311) officers, is headed by the Chief Immigration Officer, who is supported by two (2) Deputy Chief Immigration Officers, four (4) Assistant Chief Immigration Officers, one (1) Director, Human Resources, one (1) IT Manager and their support staff.

 The operations of the Immigration Division are conducted through fourteen (14) Offices at different locations.
 The three (3) main offices are located at Port of Spain, San Fernando and Scarborough.
-The other eleven (11) offices act as satellite offices and function with limited responsibilities since applications received at these offices have to be forwarded to the Portof-Spain Office for processing.
+The other eleven (11) offices act as satellite offices and function with limited responsibilities since applications received at these offices have to be forwarded to the Port-of-Spain Office for processing.